Wills - making a will

 If you are considering whether a will is necessary, here are some frequently asked questions about wills.

 If you have young children your will should state who will be responsible for them.
 It is particularly important to make a will if you are not married or in a registered civil partnership.
 This is because the intestacy rules do not recognise cohabiting partners, even if they have lived together for many years.
+You can read about how the law favours married couples and those in civil partnerships to cohabiting couples regardless of the length of the relationship and whether or not they have children here.

 A will is one of the most important documents in life, and if you instruct us you can be confident that there will be no hidden charges and we will take the time to get to know you personally resulting in the highest standards of client service.